Donor Advised Fund

 After researching community needs with the foundation’s staff, Joe and Laura recommend grants for the LA Food Bank (which they've supported for years) and the Animal Rescue League.
 The foundation presents the charities with checks from the Megan Fund, which Joe and Laura named in honor of their daughter.
 Joe and Laura are delighted to start this personal legacy of giving.

-- Contact Roger Castle at 323-234-3030 x147 or [email protected] to discuss using donor advised funds to support the LA Food Bank and our mission.
+- Contact Roger Castle at 323-234-3030 x147 or [email protected] to discuss using your donor advised funds to support the LA Food Bank and our mission.

 - Seek the advice of your financial or legal advisor.